Find services to support you as you age. Learn about housing support, care, community support services, meal delivery and more.

 Care in your home and community

-Ontario Health atHome (formerly known as the Home and Community Care Support Services) organization support people of all ages who need care either:
+Ontario Health atHome (formerly known as Home and Community Care Support Services) supports people of all ages who need care either:

 • in their home